top of page

 Center Elisabeth and Bunny at Pane & Tulipani; top left elephants ear at Angolo d’Silenzio; middle entrance to our favorite clothing shop gianoli and me trying on one of their original creations.

-My go to place in Como for lunch or dinner, anytime of the year, is Numero Nove.
+My go to place in Como for lunch or dinner, anytime of the year, is Numero Nove (UPDATE 12.25, this place is still there and it is no longer my go to place).
 For special occasions, once for our meeting anniversary with Claudio; alone with a book, or with a friend, this is the place I enjoy bubbles, their style of focaccia served with walnuts, pizza, and any plate that catches my fancy.
 Their garden is like a fairytale and inside is as well warm and cozy.
 Once I was walking down the street on my own in Como and learned that my dear friend Diana had just married, I went to Numernove and had bubbles for lunch in her honor.
 Most recently we were also there with Elisabeth.

 Numeronove center with Bearli & Bunny gazing on at our anniversary lunch; top left Claudio is wowed with his Milanese; below Elisabeth shares her opinions over our lunch; bottom features our dishes; left corner the ceiling inside the refurbished old building which is Numeronove.